John K. Inglis: Life

 "Oxbook", a handbook for foreign students in Oxford.

 Until his death in 2011, he lived in Oxford, with his Dresden-born wife, Ulrike.
 His brother, Dr. Douglas B. Inglis, is a consultant chemist, and former university lecturer, living near Cardiff in Wales.

 Other activities

 Co-founder and secretary of Oxford International Students' Society.
-Alpine walking and cross-country skiing in Austria, camping-touring most countries in Europe, most US states and provinces of Canada.
-At this time, a part-time student at Oxford University reading Philosophy and Politics.
+A part-time student at Oxford University reading Philosophy and Politics.
 Writer of short stories and magazine articles.